 - Come right out and say you are uncomfortable being so close.

 - Explain why you need more space.
 For example, if you are left-handed and the person is too close to your left side, comment on how you need the space to take notes without your elbow being jostled.

 Teach Kids How to Protect Their Personal Space

 When teaching manners to small children, show them how to protect their boundaries and respect the personal space of others.
 Explain how important it is to follow the wishes of people who tell them to back off.
-Make sure you tell them in language they understand.
+Make sure you tell them in a language they understand.

 Some parents use the bubble analogy, explaining that everyone has an invisible bubble around them, and when you get too close, it pops.
 Also, tell your children that they should let you know if anyone tries to touch them inappropriately.